MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/index.md

 # How to perform a manual Moodle migration

 This document explains how to migrate Moodle application from an on-premises environment to Azure.
 Two approaches are provided for each step:
-    - One that lets you to use Azure Portal.
+- An approach that lets you use Azure Portal.
-    - One that lets you accomplish the same tasks on a command line using Azure CLI.
+- An approach that lets you accomplish the same tasks with command line while using Azure CLI.

 ## Prerequisites